Physician Assistant Studies Department

 - Develop healthcare providers capable of functioning successfully within interprofessional teams

-- Students will engage in community service
+- Ensure that all students engage in community service

 Meeting the Marist PA Program Mission